How to Bus Hike in the Seattle Area

-With a little planning, taking the bus to a trailhead can be a relatively easy adventure.
-Sure, it depends on where you’re going and when (and some trailheads just won’t be accessible.
+With a little planning, taking the bus to a trailhead can be a fun hiking adventure.
+Sure, it depends on where you’re going and when, and some trailheads just won’t be accessible.

-Planning Your Bus-Hike
+Planning Your Bus Hike

-I like to work backwards when figuring out the best route from my house to the trailhead.
+Work backwards when figuring out the best route from my house to the trailhead.
 Once I’ve identified my destination, I find out which bus route(s) run closest to the trailhead.

-Check the schedule and route map online for each of the routes that run close to the trailhead.
-Some routes don’t run on weekends, and others may start or end at inconvenient times for your hike, so check all of the nearby routes to give yourself as many options as possible.
+Note that some routes don’t run on weekends, and others may start or end at inconvenient times for your hike, so check all of the nearby routes to give yourself as many options as possible.

-Plan on getting to your bus stop(s) early.
+Get to your stop early.
 As one Metro driver likes to say, “People wait for buses.
 Buses don’t wait for people.”
-If you’re not there, the bus might not stop.
+If you’re not there, the bus won't wait for you.

 If you are in the Seattle-metro area, an ORCA card is your best bet to ensure easy transfers between bus routes without paying extra fares, and it eliminates the need to carry exact change.